 If you go the FBA route, you get a nice little ‘Prime’ badge on your listing, which many customers look out for and filter by.
 This means your product is coming up in more customer searches, which means more traffic, and if you get no.4 right, more sales.

-You do pay Amazon for the privilege, but arguably your sales potential is increased.
+You do pay Amazon for the privilege, but your sales potential is increased by around 30-50%.
 Plus, your business is much more automated.
 Time is undoubtedly our most valuable resource, so you have to also factor this into your decision.

 Use this handy little FBA calculator that you can plug your numbers into and work out the difference.